Melle-Nout/amazing-tv-maze/README.md

 The search bar in the navigation header can be used to search shows by title.

 A detailed overview of a show is visible by clicking a card.
-The detail page has been enriched by with extra data by embedding it in the query to the api `'embed[]': ['seasons', 'cast', 'images'`
+The detail page has been enriched with extra data by embedding it in the query to the api `'embed[]': ['seasons', 'cast', 'images'`

 # Extra feature